Top 20 Real-Time Project Ideas for Beginners

 The Internet of Things (IoT) has changed how devices interact with each other and with us.
 From smart homes to environmental monitoring, IoT applications are everywhere.
 With the IoT market expected to grow to ₹12 lakh crore globally by 2025, learning how to build IoT systems is a great way to gain practical skills.
 Here are five beginner-friendly projects to get you started.

-This project creates a system where you can control home appliances like lights and fans through a mobile app.
-Using Wi-Fi-enabled controllers, you can turn devices on or off instantly or even schedule them.
-The system supports up to 10 devices and completes commands in under 1 second, making it a reliable and easy solution for home automation.
+This real-time project idea develops a system to control home appliances like lights and fans using a mobile app.
+With Wi-Fi-enabled controllers, users can instantly turn devices on or off or schedule them for automation.

 Anyone new to IoT who wants to learn how to build and control smart devices.